yuval-a/deriveODM/mongoose-derive-migration.md

 # Introduction
-This document is a comparison between the **Mongoose** framework (another popular ODM) and **DeriveJS**, showing the benifts, differences, down-sides and up-sides of both.
+This document is a comparison between the **Mongoose** framework (another popular ODM) and **DeriveJS**, mostly syntax-wise, but occasionly showing the benefits, differences, down-sides and up-sides of both.
 It can also be used as a "migration guide" for people used to Mongoose and are considering to move to DeriveJS.
 It basically follows Mongoose's features as they are presented in their documentation, and compare it to equalivent features in Derive.